robertocasadei/robertocasadei.github.io/index.md

 ## News

+- 2025/10: I was invited to serve as PC co-chair of COORDINATION'26
+- 2025/03: I joined the editorial board of the Wiley journal on *Concurrency and Computation: Practice and Experience*
 - 2025/01: We published a paper on *software engineering for collective cyber-physical ecosystems* on ACM TOSEM
 - 2024/12: I published the solo paper *System-wide IoT design and programming: Patterns for decentralised collective processes* on Elsevier IoT
 - 2024/09: We closed the Special Issue on Software Artifacts from DisCoTec'23